-Lermoos is a municipality in the Austrian state Tyrol.
-It it is situated at the northern border of Tyrol.
+Lermoos is a municipality in the Austrian state of Tyrol.
+You find it at the northern border of Tyrol.
 The photo above shows a view of the mountains nearby taken from the outskirts of Lermoos.
-The odd sign in the foreground reminds of a former ancient Roman board walk across the swamp.
+The odd sign in the foreground refers to a former ancient Roman boardwalk across the swamp.

 Lermoos is one of the oldest places in the region of Außerfern.
-It was first mentioned in 1060.
-It is placed at an important historic route crossing the Fern Pass.
+It saw its first mention in 1060.
+It is placed at a historic route crossing the Fern Pass.
 Even the Romans used to cross this area.
-A famous travel writer visiting Lermoos was Johann Wolfgang Goethe, who stayed in Lermoos on March 20th, 1790.
+A famous visitor to Lermoos was Johann Wolfgang Goethe, who stayed in Lermoos on March 20th, 1790.

-Lermoos is member of the Zugspitzen Arena and is one of those places which are a good starting point for climbing up the highest peak of Germany, the Zugspitze.
+Lermoos is a member of the Zugspitz Arena.
+It is one of those places which are a good starting point for climbing up the highest peak in Germany, the Zugspitze.